AltayTech/InstantChat/README.md

 ### 4) Enable Cloud Storage
 - Go to Firebase Console > Build > Storage and create a Storage bucket (choose your preferred location).
-- Start in test mode for local development, then tighten rules for production.
+- Start in test mode for local development.

 ### 5) Configure Cloud Messaging (FCM)